-Special accommodations exist on all five refuges that help provide hunting opportunities for hunters with disabilities (photo of hunting blind at the Sul Norte Unit of the Sacramento River NWR).
+Special accommodations exist on all five refuges that help provide hunting opportunities for hunters with disabilities.

 Delevan NWR has three spaced blind sites designated for hunters with disabilities: 13D, 29D, and 30D have bike track floors.
 Access to those sites is packed gravel.
 The blinds have wire mesh woven with cattails, tules, and fastgrass.
 These sites may be accessed by motor vehicle or ATV.
 The blinds include 2 folding chairs.